avulaanirudhreddy/founders-community-dev-trial/README.md

 # Founder's Community Dev Trial

-Built an AI-powered Research Assistant built using **LangChain** and **OpenAI's GPT model**.
+Built an AI-powered Research Assistant using **LangChain** and **OpenAI's GPT model**.
 The application enables users to efficiently interact with research papers by generating summaries, extracting citations and references, and answering specific queries related to the paper’s content.

 ## Features